Skip to Content

 Getting started

-// cypress/e2e/my-test.js it('basic example', () => { cy.visit('some example website') cy.levelAnalyze() })
+// cypress/e2e/my-test.js import '@level-ci/a11y-cypress' it('example test', () => { cy.visit('http://localhost:5000') cy.levelAnalyze() })

 Prerequisites